DaniGuardiola/rpc-anywhere/docs/1-rpc.md

 });
 ```

+### <a name='SymmetricalRPCschemas'></a>Symmetrical RPC schemas

-If both RPC instances are "symmetrical" (i.e. they both handle the same requests and send the same messages), you can skip the second schema type parameter:
+If both RPC endpoints are "symmetrical" (i.e. they both handle the same requests and send the same messages), you can skip the second schema type parameter:

 ```ts
 // rpc-a.ts